A Word About South Texas Cotton and Grain Association

 South Texas Cotton and Grain Association (STCGA) was founded in 1963 by a group of South Texas farm growers and allied industry leaders who saw a need to become organized to represent area agriculture.
 Since that time, the association has been involved in a number of issues of local, state and national interests.

 The organization's main offices are located at Victoria in the Texas Crossroads.
-STCGA works with farm growers in a thirty-six county area that includes the Upper and Lower Coastal Bend and extends westward into the Texas Winter Garden.
+STCGA works with farm growers in a thirty-three county area that includes the Upper and Lower Coastal Bend and extends westward into the Texas Winter Garden.

 Recognizing the importance of cooperation among agricultural organizations, the Board of Directors of STCGA has sought a united effort on various issues through cooperation with a number of agricultural organizations at the state and national level.
 STCGA offers its members representation on a broad number of national, state, and local organizations that includes, but is not limited to: